bllanos/image-annealing/README.md

 - More documentation
 - Detailed guidelines and tips for contributing to the project
 - Improvements to user-friendliness, such as more descriptive error messages
-- Alternative API patterns, such as async/await semantics
 - Leverage more tools, libraries, and frameworks to improve the code, development processes, and collaboration

 ## Contributing